awslabs/amazon-kinesis-aggregators/README.md

 ### Configuration

-The configuration file is able to create one or more aggregations against the same stream.
-It is a json file which creates a set of aggregator objects, all of which will be managed by the Framework.
+The Aggregators configuration file is able to create one or more aggregations for the same Stream.
+It is a json file which creates a set of aggregator instances, all of which will be managed by the Framework.
 You would create one aggregator for each distinct Label that you want to aggregate on.
 Each Aggregator can then have it's own properties of Time granularity, Aggregator Type, and so on.

 The core structure of the config file is an array of Aggregator objects.
 For example, a configuration which created two aggregators would contain:

 ```[{aggregatorDef1}, {aggregatorDef2}]```

 where aggregatorDefN is an Aggregator configuration.
 An Aggregator configuration must include the following attributes:

 * **namespace** (String) - The namespace allows you to create separate time series data stores from each other.
 This namespace will be used with the application name and environment to create the underlying data tables for the time series, as well as the namespace for custom CloudWatch metrics.
 Use something that's meaningful based upon the Label and time granularity